mbheinen/bpa-ipf-tsp/docs/basic/record_formats.rst

  * If the bus is remotely controlled by another bus (type ``BG`` or ``BX``) or by an LTC transformer (which is not standard but is accepted), the limits specify the range of acceptable voltage.
  * For accounting purposes, these limits can flag undervoltage or overvoltage situations in the analysis reports.

 It must be recognized that every bus has voltage limits, whether they are explicitly specified through the ``V MIN``, ``V MAX`` fields or implicitly specified through default global voltage limits.
-See Appendix ??.
+See :ref:`voltage-limits-and-starting-voltages` for details on global limits.

 Reactive limits are not allowed for this type of bus.
 If reactive limits are entered in the ``Q MAX`` and ``Q MIN`` fields, they will be ignored.
 However, legitimate ``Q GEN`` can be entered if ``Q MIN`` is zero.